-It’s impossible to predict how things will stand at the end of March and some form of deal remains a distinct possibility.
+It’s impossible to predict how things will stand at the end of October and some form of last gasp deal remains possible.
 However, what’s certain is that the Euro is currently pretty strong against Sterling, meaning there’s good value to be had on stocking up on many goods from British suppliers .

-So, as midnight on 29th March looms ever closer, bulk buyers in Ireland will be wise to up their order quantities for foodstuffs produced in Britain, especially those with the longest shelf life.
-And groups based in the Republic that source their deliveries directly from British wholesalers would be wise to aim for placing a big order in the next month or so – as well as developing fall-back plans to work with an Irish supplier for future orders.
+So, as midnight on 31st October looms ever closer, bulk buyers in Ireland will be wise to up their order quantities for foodstuffs produced in Britain, especially those with the longest shelf life.
+And groups based in the Republic that source their deliveries directly from British wholesalers would be wise to aim for placing a big order in the next couple of months – as well as developing fall-back plans to work with an Irish supplier for future orders.

 About this site

 This site aims to encourage and support the setting up of further bulk buying clubs and small food co-ops in Ireland by sharing the experience of individuals who have operated a ‘pop-up wholefoods’ model over a number of years.